 As the world enters a second year living with COVID-19, several countries have started to welcome international visitors.
-Some are already accepting visitors who have tested negative to COVID-19 , while others have plans to allow entry to vaccinated visitors.
-Vaccine rollouts are steaming ahead in many countries around the world.
-Confidence is growing (finally).
-Scroll down for the most recent border openings significant to divers:
+Some are accepting visitors who have tested negative to COVID-19 , while others only allow entry to vaccinated visitors.

-EU negotiators have struck an agreement for a “digital green certificate” scheme, which could unlock the door to international travel within the EU and further afield.
-The certificate will take the form of a QR code on a smartphone or paper, letting authorities determine the status of a visitor based on records in their home EU country, and will show if a person has been vaccinated, had a recent negative test, or already has immunity based on recovery, and could provide the basis for waiving the quarantine requirements currently in place for many trips within the bloc.
+EU negotiators have struck an agreement for a “digital green certificate” scheme, unlocking the door to international travel within the EU and further afield.
+The certificate will take the form of a QR code on a smartphone or paper, letting authorities determine the status of a visitor based on records in their home EU country, and will show if a person has been vaccinated, had a recent negative test, or already has immunity based on recovery.

 The UK Government’s NHS App (National Health Service App) has been designed in line with World Health Organisation (WHO) interim guidance, and includes their COVID-19 vaccine status allowing users easily to show their proof of vaccine, if required for international travel.